-A private Shopify application can interact with the Shopify API on behalf of a single store.
-To authenticate with Shopify using a private application, you'll need to generate the credentials from the Shopify admin and provide these credentials in your request to Shopify.
+A private Shopify app can interact with the Shopify API on behalf of a single store.
+To authenticate with Shopify using a private app, you'll need to generate the credentials from the Shopify admin and provide these credentials in your request to Shopify.

 Generate credentials from the Shopify admin

-Before you can authenticate a private application to Shopify, you need to generate the required credentials from the Shopify admin of the store that you want to connect with your application.
-If you don't have a Shopify store, then you can log in to your Partner dashboard and click Development stores to provision a test store.
+Before you can authenticate a private app to Shopify, you'll need to generate the required credentials from the Shopify admin of the store that you want to connect with your application.
+If you don't have a Shopify store, then you can log in to your Partner dashboard and click Development stores to create a test store.

 From your Shopify admin, go to Apps.